learn-co-curriculum/python-p3-remembering-objects/README.md

 instances of a `Game`, `User` or `Password` class, all of these examples would require our program to keep track of instances that are created.

-Luckily for us, Ruby allows us to do so by using class attributes to store new instances as soon as they are created.
+Luckily for us, Python allows us to do so by using class attributes to store new instances as soon as they are created.
 Let's take a look together.

 ***